 Will airfare rise or fall in 2023?
 Will any US airlines go bankrupt?
-Going Co-Founder and Chief Flight Expert Scott Keyes has some predictions on this, and more, for travel in 2023.
+In early 2023, Going Co-Founder and Chief Flight Expert Scott Keyes made some predictions on this, and more, for travel in 2023.
+Here's his original list, updated with the results at the end of the year and how he did.

 I went 12 for 17 on my inaugural 2022 predictions.
 Some may call that a gentleman’s C, but predictions are hard, especially about the future, and none were gimmes.
 I feel good!